christag/home-network/host_setup/controller_laptop/README.md

 - **isolinux/isolinux.cfg**
   Bootloader configuration for the Debian installer.
 Adds a menu entry for automated install using the provided preseed file.

-Here’s a rewritten version of the steps, formatted in the tone and tense of a `README.md` to describe what the script customizes on a machine:

----

 ## What This Script Configures

 This script automates the customization and setup of a Debian-based machine, preparing it as a Kubernetes (k3s) controller node with GPU support and essential system tools.
 Below is a breakdown of what it configures: